mmilano/SidePanelCollapse/README.md

 Clicking a link in the side panel will also close the panel, but not like the other three behaviors.
 Special behavior in SidePanelCollapse is available for links.

-When the `handleLinks` setting is `true`, SidePanelCollapse will add an interstitial behavior to HTML links that are in the side panel element.
-Specifically, only <a> elements that are descendants of `sidepanelElement`.
-When one of these links is clicked, the following sequence is followed:
+When the `handleLinks` behavior is enabled, SidePanelCollapse will add an interstitial behavior to HTML links that are in the side panel element (see the [handlelinks options](#handlelinks) for technical details).
+When one of these links is clicked, the following sequence occurs:
 1. The default link action is blocked.
-1. The side panel will be closed using the 'fast' duration setting.
+1. The panel is closed using the "fast" duration setting.
-1. When the close transition is complete, then the browser will be sent to the `href` destination of the link.
+1. When the close transition is complete, then the browser is sent to the `href` destination of the link.

 The setting `handleLinks: false` disables this behavior.
-Do this if, say, your project's side bar is not for navigation.
+You might do this if, for example, your project is an application and the sidebar is not for navigation but options for an item selected in the main page.

+SidePanelCollapse was designed and built originally for a static HTML site.
+Therefore, many of the methods and behaviors are written with that assumption, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
+Nonetheless, it should be possible to adapt to more complex contexts.
+Let me know if you find success or encounter issues.

-#### Links and the User Experience
+### Links and the User Experience

 The design intent behind managed links is to provide a subtly more sophisticated user experience.

-If `handleLinks = false`, the link action will happen in the usual unmodified manner of links – immediately.
+If `handleLinks` is diabled, link actions will happen in the usual unmodified manner of links – immediately.
 Typically this means that the browser will leave the current page as-is and begin to load the link's destination URL.
-In the browser window, the side panel will remain open until the new destination page begins to render, and the window will 'jump cut' to the new page.
+In the browser window, the side panel will remain open until the new destination page begins to render, and the window will "jump cut" to the new page.

 When links are handled (`handleLinks = true`, the default), the side panel will first close itself expediently and neatly before starting off to the new destination.
 This is a subtle communication to the end-user that the current page is exiting gracefully and helps engender trust.